bhisaac/5eFP/README.md

 ### The Difference Between 5e SRD 5.1 (CC BY 4.0) and 5eFP SRD 0.1 (CC BY-ND 4.0)

 The 5e SRD 5.1 uses the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) license, while the 5eFP SRD 0.1 uses the [CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/legalcode) license.
-Derivatives or changes to the content in the 5e SRD 5.1 document are permitted; however, they are not permitted within 5eFP SRD 0.1.
+Derivatives or changes to the content in the 5e SRD 5.1 document are permitted; however, they are not permitted within the 5eFP SRD 0.1 document.
 Content creators may use, publish, and distribute 5eFP within their original settings, characters, and content.